max0xff/drmzn-todo-app/README.md

 ##### Part 2: Client side

 Step 8.
-User does a interaction — example — clicks on native link — a href element, the Event System is intercepting the click and invokes the according controller/method with specified parameters.
+User does an interaction — example — clicks on native link — a href element, the Event System is intercepting the click and invokes the according controller/method with specified parameters.

 Step 9.
 Controller executes business logic and dispatches an action to store to update the state.
-Controller can access private methods, functions, Utils, external resources, 3rd party APIs.
+The controller can access private methods, functions, Utils, external resources, 3rd party APIs.
 Controllers are asynchronous and can dispatch multiple actions.

 Step 10.
 Store receives dispatch action from controller and updates the state.

 Step 11.
 Render function is subscribed to the Store and when state changes it renders our React app.
-Render function is de-bounced and renders only once, after the last state change in same stack call.
+Render function is de-bounced and renders only once, after the last state change in the same stack call.

 Step 12.
 React applies the diff changes to current DOM Tree and render is complete.
 Target render time < 16ms.

 Step 13.
-If all PWA criteria are met, the user can install the app on his mobile and desktop devices like native application.
+If all PWA criteria are met, the user can install the app on his mobile and desktop devices like a native application.

 ##### Part 3: Service Worker

 Step 14.
 Later, the user visits the url of our app with his browser or opens it via the installed app.
 Service Worker is loading the application shell instantly.
-Content is loaded, based on specified caching strategy.
+The content is loaded, based on specified caching strategy.
 The application is initialized from client-side.

 ## Links